 12. Ruislip Lido

 Can you believe this picture was taken in actual London?!
 Ruislip Lido is a 60-acre lake surrounded by sandy beaches and Britain’s longest 12 inch gauge railway.
 You’re not allowed to actually swim in it anymore, but you can sunbathe and pretend you’re on a tropical island.
-You’ll find more info here.
+Find more info here.